TerryOtt/backblaze-drive-stats-analysis/README.md

 the [Backblaze source data site](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data) and search for "Application Key."

-They values are public as it's read-only access, but GitHub doesn't love seeing access keys committed to repositories. :)
+Both values are public because they only provide read-only access, but GitHub doesn't love seeing access keys committed to repositories. :)

 ```